John U. Bacon has worked the better part of two decades as a writer, a public speaker, a radio and TV commentator, and a college teacher.

-He has authored or coauthored five books on sports and business, including A Legacy of Champions: The Story of the Men Who Built University of Michigan Football (1996), Blue Ice: The Story of Michigan Hockey (UM Press, 2001), Walgreens: America’s Corner Store (John Wiley & Sons, 2004), and Cirque du Soleil: The Spark (Doubleday, 2005), Three & Out (2012), and most recently, Enzone: The Rise, Fall, and Return of Michigan Football (2016).
+He has authored or coauthored many books on sports and business, including A Legacy of Champions: The Story of the Men Who Built University of Michigan Football (1996), Blue Ice: The Story of Michigan Hockey (UM Press, 2001), Walgreens: America’s Corner Store (John Wiley & Sons, 2004), and Cirque du Soleil: The Spark (Doubleday, 2005), Three & Out (2012), and most recently, Enzone: The Rise, Fall, and Return of Michigan Football (2016).

 Bacon coauthored his most recent book with the late Bo Schembechler.
 Bo’s Lasting Lessons: The Legendary Coach Teaches the Timeless Fundamentals of Leadership, has made it to The New York Times and The Wall Street Journal’s Business Best Seller list, and has received very positive reviews from Newsweek, The Washington Post, business best seller Tom Peters, and Warren Buffett, who described it as, “a great book about a great man.”